vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 ## Plan Of Attack

 - [ ] Merge the RFC PR, which contains the proof-of-concept approach as described in the RFC itself.
-- [ ] Implement the Component Specification validator: check for expected events/metrics based on component type.
+- [ ] Implement a Component Specification validator: check for expected events/metrics based on component type.
-- [ ] Implement the Metrics Correctness validator: check that the metric emitted for bytes received by a source matches the number of bytes we actually sent to the source, and so on.
+- [ ] Implement a Metrics Correctness validator: check that the metric emitted for bytes received by a source matches the number of bytes we actually sent to the source, and so on.
 - [ ] Implement more external resources: raw socket, specific services that can be emulated (i.e.
   Elasticsearch is just HTTP with specific routes).
 This would likely be split into multiple items